 The senior elected official is the President of the ILEAS Governing Board.
 The ILEAS President is not elected by the membership at large, but by the Board itself and serves a two year term.
 The senior elected official is Sheriff David Snyders, Sheriff of Stephenson County, Illinois.
 Click here for his email and phone number.

-ILEAS is a small agency and led by an Executive Director, Chief of Staff and six division managers:
+ILEAS is a small agency and led by an Executive Director, Chief of Staff and division managers: ILEAS Administration Organization

 ILEAS complies with the Open Meetings Act.
 Its Governing Board meetings are open to the public.